Chris Stephens

-Christopher Charles Stephens (born 20 March 1973) is a Scottish National Party (SNP) politician.
-He has been the Member of Parliament (MP) for Glasgow South West since the 2015 general election.
-He has been serving as SNP Spokesperson for Levelling Up since December 2022.
+Christopher Charles Stephens (born 20 March 1973) is a Scottish National Party politician who was the Member of Parliament (MP) for Glasgow South West from 2015 until 2024.
+He was SNP Spokesperson for Justice and Immigration between September 2023 to July 2024.

 Early life and career

-Stephens was born in Glasgow and was educated at Trinity High School, Renfrew and James Watt College in Greenock, where he studied public administration.
+Christopher Stephens was born on 20 March 1973 in Glasgow and was educated at Trinity High School, Renfrew and James Watt College in Greenock, where he studied public administration.
 He joined the SNP at the age of sixteen.

 He completed an apprenticeship at Strathclyde Regional Council before working at the council.
 Stephens then worked for the Glasgow City Council.
 During this time, he joined the trade union UNISON.
 Initially Stephens was their youth officer in Glasgow and was later promoted in that branch to treasurer and then vice-chair.

 Political career

-He first stood for the UK Parliament at the 2001 General Election, contesting the Hamilton North and Bellshill constituency.
-He contested the Glasgow Pollok constituency at the 2007 and 2011 Scottish Parliament elections.
-In 2011 he came within 623 votes of taking the seat from Johann Lamont.
+At the 2007 Scottish Parliament election, Stephens stood as the SNP candidate in Glasgow Pollok, coming second with 31.2% of the vote behind the incumbent Labour and Co-op MSP Johann Lamont.
+Stephens again stood in Glasgow Pollok at the 2011 Scottish Parliament election, coming second with 44.7% of the vote behind Johann Lamont.

 Stephens was 6th on the list of SNP candidates for the six Scottish seats in the 2014 European Parliament election, although as only the first two SNP candidates were elected, Stephens was not elected.

-He was elected to the UK Parliament in 2015, winning the contest for the Glasgow South West constituency with a majority of 10,000.
-Before the election, Stephens was the secretary of the SNP Trade Union Group, a member of the party's National Executive Committee, and the convener of the SNP's Glasgow Pollok Constituency Association.
-In 2017, he retained his seat by a margin of just 60 votes.
+Stephens was the secretary of the SNP Trade Union Group, a member of the party's National Executive Committee.

+Parliamentary career

+At the 2001 general election, Stephens stood as the SNP candidate in Hamilton North and Bellshill, coming second with 17.2% of the vote behind the incumbent Labour MP John Reid.

+Stephens was elected to Parliament at the 2015 general election as MP for Glasgow South West with 57.2% of the vote and a majority of 9,950.